1-ARIjitS/DBSA_Project/README.md

    - Simon: ```getBoard(chessgame, integer) -> chessboard:```, ```getFirstMoves(chessgame, integer) -> chessgame:```
    - Ben: ```hasOpening(chessgame, chessgame) -> bool:```, ```hasBoard(chessgame, chessboard, integer) -> bool:```

+Algorithms needed:
+   - SAN to FEN: paper in the readings folder gives an alg. to update FEN notation
+        - For ```getBoard(chessgame, integer)```we need an algorithm that converts SAN to FEN directly
+        - For ```hasBoard(chessgame, chessboard, integer)```we need an algorithm that updates FEN after each move (paper gives an alg. for that)

 Next meeting: 13 November 16:00 💯